-In our experience and the experience of other industry experts, the recommendation is that you should avoid them.
+In our experience and other industry experts’ experience, the recommendation is that you should avoid them.

 Ray Walsh says that around 95% of all free VPNs are useless.
 What’s even worse is he follows up saying they could also be dangerous.
 Ray is a Digital Privacy Expert who writes for ProPrivacy.

 Sven Taylor of RestorePrivacy also paints a bleak picture of free services too finding one had eight hits for malware!

 The term free also means there are millions of users all climbing aboard.

 Hey, I love ‘free’ too, but there comes a point when something is too good to be true.

 This also means that their speeds are slow.
 With constant buffering, poor playback, and many other issues, it won’t be long before you have given up on the whole VPN idea.